 Judy Richter grew up riding on what is now the TRUMP NATIONAL GOLF CLUB, and she has offered to share her memories.

-The Trump National Golf Club, now also known as the Summer White House, is in Bedminster Township, New Jersey.
+The Trump National Golf Club, also known as the Trump Summer White House, is in Bedminster Township, New Jersey.
 Here, “You are just as likely to see a horse coming down the road as a Range Rover,” Steven Parker, the mayor of Bedminster, told The New York Times recently.

 The Trump National, 49 miles from Trump Tower in New York City, was once Lamington Farm, owned by Morgan Cowperthwaite, an executive at a New York insurance firm.
 In 1981 the estate was sold to automaker John Z. DeLorean.
 Shortly after the sale, DeLorean was charged with conspiring to sell cocaine to fund his DeLorean Motor Company, and the estate was sold again.
 After other owners, Mr. Trump purchased it in 2002 for an estimated $35 million and reportedly has since invested $45 million

 in the property.

 Published November 2017.
 The TV news was showing our president retreating to his estate in Bedminster, New Jersey, and it unleashed a host of memories for me.
 I grew up just down the road and knew the property well, having ridden up and down all those rolling hills when I was growing up.
 Marooned on a farm far from everywhere, my sister Carol and I relied on our only transport, our horses, and we did get around quite nicely.

 Those 400 acres were known in the 1950s as the Cowperthwaite place.
 Mrs. Cowperthwaite was a Brady, as in James Cox Brady, the financier, so there was plenty of money, old money.
 They were an elegant family and shared their magnificent estate with the locals, which included us.